hassana123/tailorpalV2/DOCS_INDEX.md

 - [ ] You understand the role system

 ### Next Steps
-→ Go to [GETTING_STARTED.md](./GETTING_STARTED.md) and follow "Getting Started"
+â†’ Go to [GETTING_STARTED.md](./GETTING_STARTED.md) and follow "Getting Started"

-## 📝 Documentation Maintenance
+## ðŸ“ Documentation Maintenance

 These docs are:
-- ✅ Complete and current
+- âœ… Complete and current
-- ✅ Cross-referenced
+- âœ… Cross-referenced
-- ✅ Organized by use case
+- âœ… Organized by use case
-- ✅ Regularly updated
+- âœ… Regularly updated
-- ✅ Examples included
+- âœ… Examples included

 **Found an issue?** Update the docs to help future developers!

 ---

-## 🎯 Quick Links
+## ðŸŽ¯ Quick Links

 | Need | Link |
 |------|------|